healthfinch/policies/systems_access_policy.md

 * Temporary accounts are not used unless absolutely necessary for business purposes.
 	* Accounts are reviewed every 90 days to assure temporary accounts are not left unnecessarily.
 	* Accounts that are inactive for over 90 days are removed.
 * In the case of non-personal information, such as generic educational content, identification and authentication may not be required.
-This is the responsibility of healthfinch Customers to define, and not Catalyze.
+This is the responsibility of healthfinch Customers to define, and not healthfinch.
 * Privileged users must first access systems using standard, unique user accounts before switching to privileged users and performing privileged tasks.
 * All application to application communication using service accounts is restricted and not permitted unless absolutely needed.
 Automated tools are used to limit account access across applications and systems.
 * Generic accounts are not allowed on healthfinch systems.